SusZaj/ZajitschekLab/aboutFelix.md

 title: About Felix
 subtitle: Dr Felix Zajitschek
 ---
 Evolutionary Ecologist.
-Senescense, diet and the evolution of ageing.
+Senescence, diet and the evolution of ageing.

 ### Curriculum Vitae